ropensci/treebase/inst/doc/treebase/treebase_github.md

 To date, researchers have gone through heroic efforts simply to assemble these data sets from the literature.\
-As described in @McPeek2007, (emphasis added) \>One data set was based on 163 published species-level molecular phylogenies of arthropods, chordates, and mollusks. [\dots] A PDF format file of each article was obtained, and a digital snapshot of the figure was taken in Adobe Acrobat 7.0.
+As described in McPeek and Brown (2007), (emphasis added) \>One data set was based on 163 published species-level molecular phylogenies of arthropods, chordates, and mollusks. [\dots] A PDF format file of each article was obtained, and a digital snapshot of the figure was taken in Adobe Acrobat 7.0.
 This image was transferred to a PowerPoint (Microsoft) file and printed on a laser printer.
 The phylogenies included in this study are listed in the appendix.
 \emph{All branch lengths were measured by hand from these  printed sheets using dial calipers.}

-Despite the recent appearance of digital tools that could now facilitate this analysis without mechanical calipers, [*e.g.* treesnatcher,
+Despite the recent appearance of digital tools that could now facilitate this analysis without mechanical calipers, (*e.g.* treesnatcher, Laubach and von Haeseler 2007), it is easier and less error-prone to pull properly formatted phylogenies from the database for this purpose.
-@Laubach2007], it is easier and less error-prone to pull properly formatted phylogenies from the database for this purpose.
 Moreover, as the available data increases with subsequent publications, updating earlier meta-analyses can become increasingly tedious.
 In this section we describe how `treebase` can help overcome such barriers to discovery and integration at this large scale.

 A central question in many studies that look across a large array of phylogenies has been to identify how often these trees show changing